 WHO WE ARE

-The Refugee Career Jumpstart Project (RCJP) is a Canadian non-profit focused on streamlining the process between the arrival of refugees and their employment.
-Founded in 2015, RCJP supports refugees and newcomers in their entry into both the education and job markets.
-RCJP began as an organization focused on assisting Syrian newcomers and has since grown to encompass all refugees within its scope.
+The Refugee Career Jumpstart Program is a Canadian non-profit focused on streamlining the process of the arrival of refugees and their employment.
+Founded in 2015, Jumpstart supports refugees and newcomers in their entry into both the education and job markets.
+Jumpstart began as an organization focused on assisting Syrian newcomers and has since grown to encompass all refugees within its scope.

-We are made up of a network of board members, staff members and dedicated volunteers united by one mutual goal: ensuring the success and prosperity of newcomers, by enabling them to continue their careers and rebuild their lives in Canada.
+We are made up of a network of board members, staff members and dedicated volunteers united by one common goal: to ensure the success and prosperity of newcomers by enabling them to continue their careers and rebuild their lives in Canada.

 WHAT MOTIVATES US